TKomericki/Rhetos-wiki/Rhetos-coding-standard.md

 * Use single quotes for C# code snippets (`'`) and double quotes for SQL (`"`).
 * Larger SQL code snippets should be extracted to a separate .sql file in the "SQL" subfolder.
   The file can be referenced from the .rhe script, for example: `SqlQueryable DocumentInfo <SQL\DocumentInfo.sql> { ...`.

+### Implementing business features

+* For Reference properties use short syntax where possible, for example `Reference Group;` instead of `Reference Group Demo.Group;`.
+Short syntax conveys intent that this is a simple natural relation.
+* Use Browse instead of SqlQueryable where possible.
+Browse is a simpler concept, extendable for customizations, and it makes code more readable by stating to developers that there is no data processing occurring in that place.

 ### Organizing DSL scripts